Walk, Don't Run (The Ventures album)

-Walk Don't Run is the debut album by the Ventures, featuring cover versions of well-known songs and original compositions, released in 1960.
+Walk, Don't Run (sometimes stylized as Walk – Don't Run) is the debut studio album by American instrumental surf rock band The Ventures, released in 1960 by Dolton Records.
+It features cover versions of well-known songs as well as original compositions.

-The LP was recorded at Joe Boles' home studio in Seattle, Washington, as was their second album, titled The Ventures.
+Much of the album was recorded following the success of the hit single of the same name.
+It was recorded at Joe Boles' home studio in Seattle, Washington, as was their second album, The Ventures.
 His was a local studio where other early Dolton artists also recorded.

-Released on Liberty's Dolton subsidiary in December 1960, Walk Don't Run became a big seller, peaking at #11 on Billboard and earning a gold record for The Ventures (the first of three) for over 500,000 copies sold.
+Released on Liberty's Dolton subsidiary in December 1960, Walk, Don't Run became a big seller, peaking at number 11 on Billboard and earning a gold record for The Ventures (the first of three) for over 500,000 copies sold.

 Cover

 The Ventures were on one of their first tours as Liberty Records began compiling their first album and were still on the road by the time of the front cover photo shoot.
 As a result, four employees from Liberty's stockroom (with two wearing sunglasses) were posed as if they were falling or tripping over instruments with model Barbara Grimes walking in front of them.
-A photo of the actual Ventures was originally featured on the back cover, but to avoid possible confusion when compared to the "stand-ins" on the front cover, it was replaced with an outline-drawn version of the same photo.
+A photo of the actual Ventures was originally featured on the back cover, but to avoid possible confusion when compared to the stand-ins on the front cover, it was replaced with an outline-drawn version of the same photo.

-In 1969, the album was reissued by Liberty (having discontinued the Dolton label two years earlier but keeping the original stereo catalog number), featuring an updated photo of the group.
+In 1969, the album was reissued by Liberty (having discontinued the Dolton label two years earlier but kept the original stereo catalog number), featuring an updated photo of the group.
 By that time, the lineup consisted of Don Wilson, Bob Bogle, Gerry McGee, Mel Taylor and John Durrill, though only the former two appear on the album.
 The back cover with the outline drawing of the original photo was kept intact.